The protein shake, long reserved for weightlifters, offers many advantages: it is easy to prepare, easy to transport, and nutrient-dense.

 Protein powders

-Again, a wide selection is available to you — the powdered protein market is brimming with formulas:
+Here too, a wide choice is available to you, the powdered protein market is full of formulas:

-- casein: the main milk protein, said to be slow in terms of absorption and especially anti-catabolic.
+- casein: the main milk protein, considered slow in terms of absorption and especially anti-catabolic.
 These formulas are often marketed for weight loss and mixed with other proteins like whey.

-- plant-based protein powders: a good alternative for vegetarians or vegans, they can blend several sources to ensure a complete amino acid profile
+- plant-based protein powders: a good alternative for vegetarians or vegans, they can combine several sources to ensure a complete amino acid profile.

-- the “gainer” formulas: with sugars and fats, they are more energy-dense and less concentrated in protein.
-Their usefulness is limited; if needed add fruit, nuts and seeds, a bar….
+- the “gainer” formulas: with sugars and fats, they are more caloric and less concentrated in protein.
+Their usefulness is limited; if needed, add fruit, nuts, or a bar….

-Depending on your sport, those enriched with creatine may be beneficial for building muscle, power, and strength.
+Depending on your sport, those enriched with creatine can be beneficial for gaining muscle, power, and strength.

 An overall calorie surplus

-To reach your goal of gaining mass, 250 to 500 extra calories per day are recommended.
+To reach your goal of gaining mass, an extra 250 to 500 calories per day is recommended.

-Aim for a balanced diet, varied and slightly higher in calories without relying solely on protein.
+Focus on a balanced diet, varied and slightly higher in calories, without relying solely on protein.

-Breakfast is often a rather sweet meal, sometimes too sweet, not rich enough in protein or completely absent for many people.
+Breakfast is often fairly sweet, sometimes too sweet, not rich enough in protein, or completely skipped by many people.

-Taking a protein shake in the morning can therefore be, in my opinion, a relevant nutritional solution.
+Having a shake in the morning can therefore, in my opinion, be a relevant nutritional solution.
 Lighter on the stomach than a solid meal and providing about 20–30 g of protein, it is ideal for nourishing the body.

-A shake as a snack to train better
+A snack shake to help you train better

-A sufficient protein intake before training helps avoid training in a fasted state and better prepares muscle fibers for exercise, as suggested by this study.
+A sufficient protein intake before training prevents working out on an empty stomach and better prepares muscle fibers for effort, as suggested by this study.

-Especially if your previous meal was a long time ago or low in protein, you can take your mass-gain shake 30 minutes to 1 hour before exercise.
+Especially if your previous meal was far apart or low in protein, you can take your mass-gain shake 30 minutes to 1 hour before exercise.

-This is generally the time favored by athletes: taking the shake after exercise to promote recovery and anabolism.
+This is generally the time favored by athletes: taking the shake after muscular effort to promote recovery and anabolism.

-Studies show post-workout effectiveness even though controversies exist regarding a potential metabolic window within the hour following a workout.
+Studies show post-workout effectiveness even though controversies exist regarding a potential metabolic window within the hour after a workout.

-In any case, the post-workout shake is practical and justified.
+The post-workout shake is, in any case, practical and justified.

-So I recommend adjusting your shake intake for muscle mass based on your preferences, hunger cues, and energy levels.
+So I recommend adapting your shake intake for muscle mass according to your preferences, hunger signals, and energy levels.

 Sources and scientific studies